 10. Golden Gate Park – Saved the best for last!
 I love getting lost in Golden Gate Park, which is actually 20% bigger than Central Park (and designed by the same guy!) so there’s plenty to explore.
 If you’re up for it, start at the museums and meander your way all the way to Ocean Beach.

 A BIG note – these are not all the trails WITHIN the city of San Francisco and certainly not in the Bay Area in general.
-There are legitimately thousands of trails around the Bay Area (one of the many reasons I love living here!) and I chose to specifically focus on the ones within city limits that you can get to without having to rent a car.
+There are legitimately thousands of trails around the Bay Area (one of the many reasons I love living here!) and I chose to specifically focus on the ones IN San Francisco so that you can get to without having to rent a car.
 I also only included the ones I’ve either done or think are worth doing.

 For anyone visiting San Francisco without access to a car or with limited time, this list is for you.
 There’s so much to explore within these 10 hikes but as always, I’m here to answer any questions if you have them.